Exploiting Structural Sparsity and Delay-Doppler Decoupling for Low-Complexity OTFS-ISAC Receivers: Simulation Results

-The \gls{DL} network for path detection is assumed to have two hidden layers.
+The \gls{DL} network for model order selection is assumed to have two hidden layers.
 The input dimension is $MN$, as $|\mathbf{y}|$ is provided as input, while the output dimension is $C$, as the vector $\mathbf{p}$ is provided as output.
 The number of neurons per hidden layer is $\big\{\frac{MN}{4}, \frac{MN}{8}\big\}$, and each hidden layer employs a \gls{ReLU} activation function.
 The output layer utilizes a softmax activation function to compute probabilities, following the classification problem formulation.
 For the simulations, the proposed \gls{DL} architecture is trained on a dataset comprising $3\times 6000$ samples, collected from three different datasets (each containing $6000$ samples) generated at different $\text{SNR}_p$ levels ($5$ dB, $10$ dB, and $15$ dB, respectively).
 Each dataset is created under the assumption of channels with $P\sim\mathcal{U}[2,5]$, a uniform \gls{PDP}, and Jakes' \gls{DPS}.
-The network is trained using the backpropagation algorithm, minimizing the cross-entropy loss function.
-The training loss is computed as $\mathcal{L}oss=-\ln(\hat{p}_c)$, where $\hat{p}_c$ is the estimated probability of the correct class.
 The training process runs for $2000$ epochs with a mini-batch size of $1000$.
 The learning rate is initially set to $0.001$ and is reduced by a factor of $0.9$ every $50$ epochs.
+This simple architecture for the proposed \gls{DL}-aided scheme is chosen to prioritize low computational latency during inference, ensuring that the model order selection remains efficient for real-time \gls{ISAC} applications.
+Moreover, \glspl{FNN} have been shown to be suitable for simple classification tasks \cite{doha2025}, which aligns with the objective of the proposed \gls{DL}-based approach.